yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

    ![Under the Add an origin group pane, + Add an origin is highlighted.](images/dr-fd-addorigin.png "Add an origin group")

 10. For adding an origin, use the following values.
 Leave all other values set to their default.
-Then select Add.
+Then select **Add**.

     - Name: `ContosoWebPrimary`
     - Origin type: Public IP Address
-    - Host name: ContosoWebLBPrimaryIP
+    - Host name: `ContosoWebLBPrimaryIP`
     - Priority: 1

     ![Screen shot showing the values entered into the Add an origin pane.](images/dr-fd-neworigin.png "Add an origin")